 Assessed value versus zonal value

-There exists another property value, the assessed value, that is assigned by the local government units (LGU) assessor’s office for real property tax purposes.
+Another property value, the assessed value, is assigned by the local government units’ (LGU) assessor’s office for real property tax purposes.
 This value represents a particular percentage of the fair market value, subject to periodic amendments due to changes in local tax laws or property assessments.

-The zonal value in the Philippines, as established previously, is used to determine national taxes payable and is set by the zonal valuation of the BIR.
+As established previously, the zonal value in the Philippines is used to determine national taxes payable and is set by the zonal valuation of the BIR.
 Remember, the zonal value classification is a determinant that can significantly affect the zonal value of a property.

 Get to know the zonal value of a property in the Philippines in 5 steps